jbarbaro/RCourse/chapter1.md

 success_msg("Good work!")
 ```

---- type:NormalExercise lang:r xp:100 skills:1 key:2eb4894b61
+--- type:NormalExercise lang:r xp:100 skills:1 key:420999c15f
 ## Changing column and row names in a Data Frame

-For a majority of the tutorials in this chapter we will be leveraging the `iris` dataset.
-This simple dataset has 5 columns and 150 rows of data which contain attributes for three different species of flowers: Setosa, Versicolor and Virginica.
+For a majority of the tutorials in this chapter we will be leveraging the `iris` data set.
+This simple data set has 5 columns and 150 rows of data which contain attributes for three different species of flowers: Setosa, Versicolor and Virginica.

 We will begin this exercise by looking at the `names()` function.
-This function allows us to see the current column names in our dataset.
+This function allows us to see the current column names in our data set.

 To view the current column names we call our data frame into the `names()` function.
 In this case `names(iris)`.